team-popcorn/RGSoC2018/2018-07-09-welcome-to-team-popcorn.md

 **[Arati]()**

 Some of the best days I had in 2017 were the ones when I got to program from morning to evening.
 I found my way into programming quite by accident.
 I did an online Ruby tutorial for fun and was hooked.
-Next, I scoured the Meetup pages and within just days of enrolling in the Women Techmaker’s JavaScript Crash Course here in Berlin, I knew I wanted to do this full time.
+Next, I scoured the Meetup pages and within days of enrolling in the Women Techmaker’s JavaScript Crash Course here in Berlin, I knew I wanted to do this full time.
 Through every bug and even the time my code broke just minutes before I was due to present my graduation project, I have been excited by programming.
 I had heard it was possible for work to feel like play, but I had never actually experienced it myself.
 And this is why 2018 has been a monumental year for me.
 I am delighted to say that I am now working as a professional web developer.

 **[Jessica]() *[(@sleepypioneer)](https://twitter.com/sleepypioneer)***